ThePi1/poe-gem-arbitrage/readme.md

 ## What does it do?

-TL;DR: It looks up the prices of gems and regrading lenses, and uses alt-quality weights to find profitable gems to use them on.
-Also, does the same (roughly) for vaal orbs.
+TL;DR: It looks up the prices of gems and currency, and uses that information to generate profitable ways of modifying gems for profit.

 ## Usage
 Download the latest release and unzip to a separate folder; run the executable.